meta-scriptDuring 2024 GRAMMY Week, Halle Bailey Will Discuss Artistic Versatility During GRAMMY U Masterclass Keynote | GRAMMY.com

 news

-Press Play On GRAMMY U Mixtape: In Bloom Monthly Member Playlist
+Press Play On GRAMMY U Mixtape: Sunscreen & Suntans Monthly Member Playlist

 The GRAMMY U Mixtape is a monthly, genre-spanning playlist to quench your thirst for new tunes, all from our talented members.
-This month's mix of pop, indie and jazz-influenced tracks are the perfect jams to turn on as spring takes full bloom.
+This summer playlist is a vibrant mix of bubblegum pop and soulful tunes that will have you bopping as you soak up the sun.

 Did you know that among all GRAMMY U members, songwriting and performance are some of the most sought after fields of study?
 This playlist dedicates a space to hear what these members are creating today!